Engines & Machinery Spare Parts Trading License in Dubai

 Setup Costs and Steps

 Setting up at Dubai South Business Hub Free Zone is designed to be straightforward.
 Costs vary depending on the size of the operation, visa requirements, and office or warehouse space needs.
-Typical cost components include the licence registration fee, share capital (where applicable), visa fees, and facility rental.
+Typical cost components include the license registration fee, share capital (where applicable), visa fees, and facility rental.
 Package-based pricing is often available for start-ups and SMEs, making initial investment accessible.

 The general setup process involves the following steps: